February newsletter - Our Strauss year begins!

 Eleanor Dennis - one of our two Salomes

-Excitement building for Salome
+Excitement is building for Salome!

 And of course, it wouldn’t be me producing opera if I didn’t ask once more if you might be able to help with a donation towards it, would it?